- Cochrane Handbook for Systematic Reviews of Interventions, Version 6 - the official guide to writing Cochrane intervention reviews. Updated in 2019

 - Newsletters - Get your weekly or monthly dose of Cochrane news straight to your inbox.
 Subscribe to our international newsletter Cochrane Connect which delivers the newest health evidence, news about Cochrane projects and impact, training and event alerts, and more.

 Resources are available to assist Cochrane Review authors.
-Access to the resources requires log-in.
+All resources are available via the Systematic Review Accelerator (SRA).